-If the low tire pressure warning light does not blink when you push and hold the reset switch, have the low pressure warning system checked at your Toyota dealer.
+If the tire pressure warning light does not blink slowly three times when you push and hold the tire pressure warning reset switch, initialization has failed and the tire pressure warning system may not work properly.
+In this case, initialize the system again.
+If initialization cannot be performed, have the system checked at your Toyota dealer.